 The LGM project is comprised of 42 contiguous mineral tenures totalling 26,771 ha.
-Highway 37 is approximately 2.5 km east of the eastern edge of the property, and the Galore Creek access road runs along and through the southern boundary.
+Highway 37 is approximately 2.5 km east of the edge of the property, and the Galore Creek access road runs along and through the southern boundary.

-A combination of Cu-Au porphyry and gold vein exploration targets have been identified on the property and have had limited exploration since the 1970’s resulting in the discovery of many prospective targets that show mineralogical and geological similarity to important nearby deposits and discoveries.
+A combination of Cu-Au porphyry and gold vein exploration targets have been identified on the property and have had limited exploration since the 1970’s resulting in the discovery of many prospective targets that show mineralogical and geological similarities to important nearby deposits and discoveries.

 - Sample 131413 reported: 290 ppb Au, 74 ppm Cu, 9 ppm Mo

 A 175-meter reconnaissance soil line 900 meters northeast of the Lucifer target confirmed the historic gold anomaly.
 These two historical soil samples are situated approximately 105 m from each other along the contour of the slope and have no reported data points between them.
 The Origen crew collected seven contour soil samples, at 25-meter intervals, approximately 75 meters upslope of the historic Noranda samples.
 Several samples returned anomalous values in copper, gold, and molybdenum.
 Included in the new soil sampling series is one sample that returned a high gold value of 303 ppb and coincides with a peak in copper-molybdenum.